akshat11x/Projects/password generator/README.md

 4. Copy password to clipboard with one click

-## 📌 Future Enhancements
+## 📌 Future Enhancements:
--Add password history feature
+-Add password history feature.
--Show password strength score using entropy
+-Show password strength score using entropy.
--Export generated password list as .txt or .csv
+-Export generated password list as .txt or .csv.

 ## 🙌 Acknowledgments
 Inspired by modern password managers and security best practices